Oren-H/GradeRecorder/README.md

 - If an assignment is not lsited, the user can add it manually

-- Grades will be autocalculated and displayed
+- Grades will be autocalculated and displayed (organized kind of like the bottom of the hub page with section grades too (tests, quizzes, hw etc))

 - There will be an option to get a notification everytime an assignment has been graded so the user does not forget to input their grades